Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Temple Bar

-Few attractions in Dublin are as iconic as Temple Bar.
-Don’t let the name confuse you, it’s a neighborhood in the Dublin city center that is famous as the capital of the capital city’s nightlife.
-One of the most recognizable landmarks is the Temple Bar Pub with its red exterior.
-Besides bars, Temple Bar features many other attractions.
+Few areas of Dublin are as iconic as Temple Bar.
+This neighborhood in the city center is famous for its lively pubs.
+One of the most recognizable is the Temple Bar Pub with its distinctive red exterior.
+Stepping inside for a pint is a rite of passage for many tourists.
+If it’s crowded, never worry — there are many other similar pubs right nearby.

 📍 Google Maps | Hours: Varies by location

-Other establishments throughout central Dublin are also worth visiting for their brews and ballads.
-The iconic Templer Bar Pub features regular performances.
+A wide variety of watering holes throughout central Dublin are worth visiting for their brews and ballads.
+The iconic Temple Bar Pub features regular performances.
 O’Neil’s Pub & Kitchen combines good eats, cold drinks, and nightly live music.

 Another personal favorite of mine is Pipers Corner, north of Temple Bar.
 This fine establishment often features the uilleann pipes, the smaller (and quieter!)
 Irish variant of the bagpipes.
 You can also learn more about Irish dances, and even learn a few moves from some popular tours dedicated to Irish dance.